fcoker/wdi-project-three/README.md

 ## Wins and Blockers

-The biggest blocker I personally faced was trying to get the route or possible distance between the user and the event location on the map on the show page.
+The biggest blocker I personally faced was trying to get a route or possible distance between the user and the event location on the map on the show page.
 I was able to get the user location and the event location markers to appear on the same map but I was not able to get the zoom feature to automatically adjust to show both markers on the same screen at the same time.
 I eventually had to give up on this due to time.

 A win for me was ironically, compared to my other projects time management.
 I feel that working as a team and having tasks delegated to team members greatly helped in time management.
 I was able to focus on the tasks assigned to me without worrying about other parts of the project I haven't yet done.
 Another win for me was getting the map to work showing the event location.